Pysched/MS3-DM/README.md

 ### Content

-- The content for the game was created by myself.
+- The content for the application was created by myself.

 ### Media